-Successful change needs good communication
+Successful change requires good communication

 Take fears seriously and harness resistance